 Generally speaking, getting a cash advance from credit cards is not advisable unless you have no other choice, since many banks charge near extortion-like interest rates that accrue from the minute you get the money.
 It is for all intents and purposes, legalized loan sharking.

 You will also get a better exchange rate by using your ATM card in Japan compared to exchanging cash.
-There will be a certain out of network fee for using it (check with your bank first) as well as a foreign exchange fee (often 3%), but often is only a few dollars unless you are doing business with a ripoff bank.
+There may be a certain out of network fee for using it (check with your bank first) as well as a foreign exchange fee (often 3%), but often is only a few dollars unless you are doing business with a ripoff bank.
 Having your money in a credit union or Schwab account will often be a lot kinder to your wallet in many ways.

 If you do plan to use your ATM in Japan, make sure the bank knows about it first so they don't suspect fraudulent usage and freeze your account.